 Regina Bok, MS

 Ms. Bok has been employed in leadership positions at Continuum of Care, Inc. for the past 21 years and has had more than 40 years of professional experience in residential care and support services for varied disenfranchised populations in Connecticut and California.
-She currently directs 11 of Continuum's varied programs that support individuals with intellectual/developmental disabilities and autism with residential options, individualized day services, and vocational programming.
+She currently directs 11 of Continuum's varied programs that support individuals with developmental disabilities, including autism, with residential options, individualized day services, and vocational programming.

 Ms. Bok has a respected statewide reputation as a dedicated client-focused advocate for individuals with exceptionally challenging diagnoses and behaviors.
 She holds a Master's Degree in Community Psychology and Human Service Administration.
 She is a member of the Autism Society of America, the American Association on Intellectual and Developmental Disabilities, the National Alliance for the Mentally Ill, the American Society on Aging, and the Connecticut Association of Nonprofits.